Waconda Spring: Native American beliefs

-Waconda Spring in history
+History

 It is said that the first European explorer to visit Waconda Spring was Sir William Johnson in 1767; however, this is unlikely.
 The first recorded visit to the site was by General Zebulon Pike in 1806.
 Pike visited the spring during his exploration of the Great Plains after he had concluded a treaty with the Pawnee.

 Settlement in the area did not take place until after Kansas became a state in 1861.
 The first settler in the region was in 1870 by a man named Pfeiffer, who took out the first claim on the property.
 Kansas Senator Samuel C. Pomeroy toured the region in 1870 and marveled at what he saw.
 Said Pomeroy, "At first I declared it the Crater of an Ancient Volcano.
 The Water occupying its hollow center is fathomless, and about 200 feet in diameter in a perfect circle!
 It is always brimming full and running over on all sides ...
 The hills about it were as sacred to the Indians as those about Jerusalem."
 Pomeroy recognized the site's commercial potential and went on to predict that a health resort would soon be built in the region.

 Within a few years, a man named Burnham constructed a bottling works on the site and began selling the mineral water as a health tonic.
 He called it Waconda Flier.
 The sales of Waconda Flier piqued the interest of an eastern investor named McWilliams, who in 1884 invested in the site and began the construction of a stone sanitarium.
 The spring was fenced off and completely privatized.
 The building was completed ten years later, and under the management of G. W. Cooper, Waconda Spring became a hotel and health spa.
 Sales of Waconda Flier continued, and by the 1890s it was being sold in all parts of the country.
 In 1904, Waconda Flier won a medal for its superior medicinal qualities at the St. Louis World's Fair.

 In 1906, G. P. Abrahams purchased the property from McWilliams and continued operating the health spa and bottling plant until his 1924 death.
 In 1924, the property passed to Carl Bingesser, who had married Abrahams' daughter Anna in 1907.
 Under both Abrahams and Bingesser, the hotel resort was improved upon and maintained a solid reputation as health spa and place of healing.
 It continued to do so even as the spa passed on to Carlos Bingesser, the third generation of the Abrahams-Bingesser family to own and operate the spa.
 The facilities were fully modernized and offered physical therapy, hydro-therapy, electro-therapy, and dietary regimens.
 Water from Waconda Spring was used for internal and external cleansing of the body.
 It was piped into every bathtub in the sanitarium, was served with meals, and used for enemas.
 A popular slogan used to lure tourists to the resort was, "It will clean works until your works work."
 Waconda Spring was a popular, profitable enterprise for the Bingesser family.
 Descendants operated the spa until 1964.